-

 Cross-listed: Africana Studies, LAIS

 This course explores the varied visual manifestations of religious expression in Latin America after the Spanish Conquest.
-In addition to churches, statuary, and paintings, the class examines folk art traditions, African diasporic religions, and contemporary art and practices.
+In addition to churches, statuary, and paintings, the class examines folk art traditions, African diasporic religions, and contemporary art and practices. -

-Winslow Homer to Jackson Pollack: The Rise of Modernism in America, Art History 278
+Modern in America, Art History 278

 El Greco to Goya: Spanish Art and Architecture, Art History 286